Olaf: Bringing an Animated Character to Life in the Physical World

-As shown in~\figref{fig:temp_model}, we evaluate the thermal model fitted with the parameters in~\tabref{tab:thermal_model} by simulating the temperature evolution over a \SI{10}{\minute} trajectory that was not included in the regression dataset.
-The simulation is initialized at the measured temperature at time~$0$.
+As shown in~\figref{fig:temp_model}, we evaluate the thermal model fitted with the parameters in~\tabref{tab:thermal_model} by simulating the temperature evolution over an unseen \SI{10}{\minute} trajectory, initialized to the measured value at time~$0$.
 Across the full trajectory, the model achieves a mean absolute error of \SI{1.87}{\degreeCelsius}, demonstrating good predictive accuracy.

 The timescale of the thermal model is far slower than that of the balancing dynamics, making it a challenging RL objective.
 To evaluate the effectiveness of the proposed thermal reward, we compare the temperature evolution of the neck-pitch actuator, identified in our experiments as the actuator most prone to overheating, and the mean absolute joint-tracking error for policies trained with and without the thermal reward.
 The evaluation is performed on a trajectory where Olaf looks upward and follows a predefined motion, slowly turning his head left and right.